 13.x.2 Awareness

 During the SN Addition Preparation procedure and the MN initiated SN modification procedure, the MN may send the PDU Set QoS Parameters as part of the QoS profile to the SN to enable PDU Set based QoS handling.

+The UE may report uplink assistance information (jitter range, burst arrival time, data burst periodicity) per QoS flow by the UE via UE Assistance Information to the MN and/or the SN as configured.
+In case that the UE reports the burst arrival time to the MN, the MN may forward the burst arrival time to the SN and the SN may use it by considering the SFN offset between the MN and the SN.
+In case that the UE reports the burst arrival time to the SN, the SN may use it by considering the SFN offset between the MN and the SN.

 13.x.3 Discard